Cookies on this website

 Research Interests

-I am currently investigating how individuals estimate how others tend to group stimuli from different senses together, as well as how this estimation changes across cultures and developmental stages.
-In particular, I am interested in studying how well people judge how "consensual", or common, a given way of pairing sensory stimuli is.
+In the future, I would also like to investigate how individuals estimate how others tend to group stimuli from different senses together, as well as how this estimation changes across cultures and developmental stages.
+In particular, I would be interested in exploring how well people judge how "consensual", or common, a given way of pairing sensory stimuli is.

 With a research background in bat and frog auditory perception and people's thinking of their thinking of thinking (i.e., meta-metacognition), I aspire to combine metacognition research with perception research in novel ways.